podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

-**June 5th:** Today I finally followed the suggestion of @yorik and replaced my own code for getting the path to the temporary folder with the python module `tempfiles`, for more information see `commit 5616fd9`_. `commit ac589c8`_ is a small one, but with some repercussions.
-In it I added `_viewpoint` to the initialization sequence of the `markup.__init__()` function.
-Without it I wouldn't have been able to use the property `markup.viewpoint`.
-The amount the previous commit was smaller than usual `commit c9f9ea4` is larger.
-In it I realized some conceptual stuff, like already implementing three interfaces in many classes, that will make the writer module easier to write and more maintainable.
-For this I added the `./src/interfaces` folder.
-It is its own python package, and defines three modules/interfaces (atm):

-- State: represents the state of an object during the plugin lifetime
-- Hierarchy: allows an object to know the object it is part of and thereby somewhat implementing a doubly linked tree.
-For example consider an object of `Markup`.
-It probably has one or more objects of type `Comment`.
-Now each comment has a member `containingObject`, which in this case references the one object of type `Markup` that references it.
-- Identifiable: allows an object to define a unique Id, if it shall be uniquely identifiable.
-This is intended to be used mainly for objects that can occur multiple times.
-Like for example `Viewpoint`.
-Here the Id is the id defined in the XML file.

-But please refer to the commit itself for more information, as it has a rather extensive commit message, describing the interfaces in more detail.

 **June 4th:** In `commit 0557bcc`_ I fixed the issue where the `Comment`_ s didn't have a valid `ViewpointReference`_ object after creation.
 The member